jfo/blog/source/drafts/making-sounds.md

 > Why 500ms on each delay, instead of 1000ms?
 A cycle means that we end where
 > we started.
 Even though this clicks twice a second, it is still only
-> completely one cycle per second, and so is still 1Hz.
+> completing one cycle per second, and so is still 1Hz.
 Out, in, and back again.

 A 440hz
 -------